fs-feup/el-sw/recruits/README.md

 What is the ID of the can message sent to the bamocar to request torque?
 **Answer:** *Insert answer*
 ### 5
-The code below is not amazing (although it would probably work), tell us some things you would change to improve it, you can write them down in text or correct the code:
+The code below is not amazing, tell us some things you would change to improve it, you can write them down in text or correct the code:
 ```c++
 // this is a class for my car
 class mycar {